The Working Girl Must Eat

 At some point, she decided that baking the mandelbrot in old-fashioned metal ice cube trays suited her inclination for tidiness better than free-formed logs of dough, so we spent many weekends in flea-market searches for those artifacts.
 I’m less precise and tend to like humble, homemade-looking things.
 Either way, the cookies constitute a perfect memory of Mom: not too sweet, full of goodness, and the best kind of company for gossip over a cup of tea.

-Aimee Lee Ball is a journalist whose work is at the cleverly named www.AimeeLeeBall.com.
+Aimee Lee Ball is the co-founder and editor of Eat, Darling, Eat, and a journalist whose work is at www.AimeeLeeBall.com.